 - 1) The murderer is free at any time to simply turn himself into the police.
-He may or may not serve out a ghost free sentence. - 2) The murderer can himself be killed as the outcome of a conflict. - 3) If the detectives ever win a police scene with their Evidence dice then the murderer is arrested and sent to prison.
-He may or may not be ghost free at this time. - 4) The murderer successfully evades the police until his crisis is resolved.
+He may or may not serve out a ghost free sentence. - 2) If the detectives ever win a police scene with their Evidence dice then the murderer is arrested and sent to prison.
+He may or may not be ghost free at this time. - 3) The murderer successfully evades the police until his crisis is resolved.
 There is no mechanical measure of this event.
 The group is simply charged with identifying the climactic moment when it arises.
 There are two sub-conditions.

-2a) If the murderer is ghost free at the time his crisis resolves the he also gets away scott-free, the murder remains officially unsolved and his story is concluded.

-2b) If the murderer is not ghost free at the time his crisis is resolved then this story is concluded but his on going saga is not.
+- 2a) If the murderer is ghost free at the time his crisis resolves the he also gets away scott-free and his story is concluded.
+If any secondary character is carrying more Heat than his Influence then he is arrested and falsely convicted for the murder.
+If more than one character meets this condition then the one carrying the most Heat is arrested.
+If there is a tie then the one with the least Influence is arrested.
+If there is still a tie then the one with the least dice remaining in his Reserves is arrested.
+If there is still a tie then all of them are arrested as accomplices.
+If none of the secondary characters meet this criteria then the murder simply remains unsolved. - 2b) If the murderer is not ghost free at the time his crisis is resolved then this story is concluded but his on going saga is not.
 The group should develop a new crisis and reconfigure the social circles diagram in anyway they like.
+Any character carrying Heat retains that Heat going into the next story except the murderer who loses all Heat.
 No new murder is invented.
 The murderer simply continues to be haunted into his next crisis.
 The police lose half of their accumulated Evidence dice as the case has gone cold.